ntk148v/lets-go/README.md

     ```

     * When defining a method on a type, the receiver behaves exactly as if it were an argument to the method.
 Whether to define the receiver as a value or as a pointer is the same question, then, as whether a function argument should be a value or a pointer.
     * 1st: Does the method need to modify the receiver?
-If it *does*, the receiver must be a *pointer* (Slices and maps act as references, so their story is a little more subtle, but for instance to change the length of a slice in a method the receiver must still be a pointer).
+If it *does*, the receiver must be a *pointer* (Slices & maps act as references, so their story is a little more subtle, but for instance to change the length of a slice in a method the receiver must still be a pointer).
 Otherwise, it should be *value*.

     ```Go
     package main